 This course has two lecture examinations: a midterm and a final.
 The midterm exam is conducted during scheduled lecture time; the final exam is conducted during the final exam period scheduled by the Office of the Registrar.
-There is also a final laboratory exam conducted during the final week of classes in the regularly scheduled laboratory time.
-The midterm lecture exam is a 1.5-hour exam; the lecture and laboratory final exams are designed to take 3 hours.
+The midterm lecture exam is a 1.5-hour exam; the lecture exam is designed to take 3 hours.